trevorcousins/PSMCplus/README.md

 plt.xlabel('Years')
 ```

-See the tutorial notebook (TODO link) for a specific example, and the Advanced section for a more detailed explanation of the hyperparameters.
+See the [Inference Tutorial notebook](https://github.com/trevorcousins/PSMCplus/blob/master/tutorial/Inference_tutorial.ipynb) for a specific example, and the Advanced section for a more detailed explanation of the hyperparameters.

 ### Decoding